Interior-Point-based H2 Controller Synthesis for Compartmental Systems: Preliminaries

 \subsection{Compartmental Systems}

 We can use a non-negative matrix $A\in R^{n\times n}$ to describe a digraph $\mathcal D(A) = \{\mathcal V, \mathcal E\}$, where $\mathcal V = \{1,...,n\}$ is the set of vertices and $\mathcal E$ is the set of edges.
 There is an arc $(i,j)\in \mathcal E$ from $i$ to $j$ if and only if $A_{ji}>0$, where $A_{ji}$ is called the weight of the arc.
 A sequence of nodes $i_1 \rightarrow i_2 \rightarrow \cdots \rightarrow i_n$ is called a path if $(i_1,i_2)\in \mathcal E,\ldots,(i_{n-1},i_n) \in \mathcal E$.
 We say $j$ is accessible from $i$ if there is a path from $i$ to $j$, or equivalently, $A^l_{ji}>0$ for some $l$.
 Two different nodes $i$ and $j$ communicate if each of them is accessible from the other.
 Therefore, we can divide $\mathcal V$ into communicating classes, say $C_1, C_2 \ldots C_k$.
 If there exists $g \in C_i$ and $h \in C_j$ such that $g$ accesses $h$, then we say $C_i$ accesses $C_j$.
 Each $C_i$ accesses itself trivially.
 The digraph $\mathcal D(A)$ is strongly connected if every two nodes communicate with the other.
 Equivalently, there is only one communicating class $\mathcal V$.
-The digraph $\mathcal D(A)$ is strongly connected if and only if $A$ is irreducible.
+The digraph $\mathcal D(A)$ is strongly connected if and only if $A$ is irreducible \citep[Definition 6.2.21, Definition 6.2.22, Theorem 6.2.24]{horn2012matrix}.

-A non-negative matrix with all of its columns sum no larger than 1 is called a compartmental matrix, i.e., $\mathbf{1}^TA\le \mathbf{1}^T$.
-It is commonly used to describe flows between compartments.
-It can be understood that there is an outflow from each node to the others.
-If the outflow is more than the inflow, there must be a loss of material to the environment.
+\begin{mydef} A matrix $X$ is a Schur (stable) matrix if all its eigenvalues exist within an open unit circle. \end{mydef} A non-negative matrix, where each column sums to no more than 1 (i.e., $\mathbf{1}^TA\le \mathbf{1}^T$), is called a compartmental matrix.
+This matrix is commonly utilized to describe flows between compartments, illustrating an outflow from each node to the others.
+If the outflow is more than the inflow, it indicates a material loss to the environment.
 Mathematically, we call node $i$ an \textit{outflow node} if $\mathbf{1}^TAe_i<1$.
 The node $j$ is said to be \textit{outflow-connected} if there is a path from that node to an outflow node.
-Thus it is easy to conclude that a compartmental matrix is Schur if and only if every node is outflow-connected.
+Consequently, it is straightforward to deduce that a compartmental matrix is Schur if and only if every node is outflow-connected.

+\begin{mydef} For a general linear time-invariant (LTI) system $x_{k+1} = Ax_k$, it is called a compartmental system if $A$ is a compartmental matrix. \end{mydef}